Heart Evangelista: Fashion

 Heart Evangelista is regarded by the media as a fashion icon.
-In 2017, Evangelista attended Paris Fashion Week for the first time and was present at notable fashion houses like Maison Schiaparelli, Georges Hobeika, Giambattista Valli, Elie Saab, Ulyana Sergeenko, Ralph & Russo, and Zuhair Murad.
+In 2017, Evangelista attended Paris Fashion Week for the first time and was present at notable fashion houses like Schiaparelli, Georges Hobeika, Giambattista Valli, Elie Saab, Ulyana Sergeenko, Ralph & Russo, and Zuhair Murad.
 In 2018, Crazy Rich Asians author Kevin Kwan invited her to be part of Harper's Bazaars The Real Crazy Rich Asians feature highlighting "Asian style icons shaking up the world of couture."
 Afterwards, Evangelista became a staple at fashion week, attending shows in Paris, New York, and Milan by top designers like Dior, Chanel, Louis Vuitton, Yves Saint Laurent, Fendi, Gucci, Versace, Dolce & Gabbana, Balmain, among others.
 In the same year, she was selected as the spokesperson for the Spring Summer 2019 collection of the French label Sequoia.

-In 2021, Evangelista was announced as the newest face of the French luxury bag brand Lancaster, alongside Barbara Palvin.
+In 2021, Evangelista was announced as a face of the French luxury bag brand Lancaster, alongside Barbara Palvin.
 Evangelista was also one of the 25 worldwide personalities selected for Salvatore Ferragamo's Silk Your Style campaign.

 Heart Evangelista has been featured on the covers of various East Asian magazines, including Harper's Bazaar Singapore, Harper's Bazaar Indonesia, Vogue Philippines, L'Officiel Philippines, Tatler Philippines, and ICON Singapore.
 She has dedicated features in Vogue Singapore, Vogue Thailand, Harper's Bazaar Taiwan, and Harper's Bazaar Singapore.

 Other ventures

-Book

 Evangelista has authored two books: This is Me, Love Marie, a beauty book published in 2015, and Styled with Heart, a fashion book published in 2019.

-Business

 Evangelista is the co-founder and co-CEO of Pure Living, a beauty and wellness company.
 She is also a co-owner of Harlan Beach Resort in Boracay.

 Charities and advocacies

 Charities

-Her foundation, Heart Can aims to help children with respiratory diseases.
-Her foundation has been active since its inception and has helped thousands of children with special needs.
+Her foundation Heart Can aims to help children with respiratory diseases.
 Evangelista also supports the Balikatan Thalassemia for children with rare diseases, Corridor of Hope for children with cancer, and the Cerebral Palsy Association of Sorsogon.
 In 2024, as her husband, senator Francis Escudero, was elected as the new Senate President, Evangelista assumes the position as the head of Senate Spouses Foundation.
-The group is known for pursuing civic work alongside the legislative work of Senators.